The Ripping Friends: Merchandise

 Hearst Entertainment and Spümcø licensed Playmates Toys to create toys based on the show.
-A video game based on the show was released by THQ for the Game Boy Advance and consulted by John Kricfalusi.
+However, these toys were never released.
+A video game based on the show developed by Creations was released by THQ for the Game Boy Advance, and consulted by John Kricfalusi.

 Telecast and home media

 In the U.S., the series was first premiered on September 22, 2001 on Fox Kids until the final episode's airing on January 26, 2002.
 Adult Swim later picked up the show, which aired from October 6, 2002 to March 28, 2004.
 The show occasionally airs in Canada on Teletoon.
 The show also aired briefly in the United Kingdom on the CNX channel and on ABC in Australia.

 Two videotapes with two episodes each were initially available with the two volumes later combined into a single DVD release with four episodes.

 In Australia, the complete series was released on Region 4 DVD by Madman Entertainment.